allebone/help.omni.af.mil/docs/PEX/Ops.md

 1. _Squadron_ - Selects all personnel names from the Squadron.
 This is a standard filter that is used throughout PEX.
 2. _Personnel_ - User can create a filter for specific personnel criteria.
 This is a standard filter that is used throughout PEX.

-     !!! note "note"
+>!!! note "Note"
-          * Users can only create and view filters to squadrons’ that they have access to.
-If a user does not have permissions to a squadron, then that user wil not have access to that squadron’s filters and will see an “Access is Denied” for that filter.
+>     * Users can only create and view filters to squadrons' that they have accessed to.
+If a user does not have permissions to a squadron, then that user will not have access to that squadron's filters and will see an "Access is Denied" for that filter.
 For more see [Miscellaneous > Filters]().
-          * If anyone deletes any squadron personnel filters in PEX from any location, this will affect the Custom Order.
-However, the user wil be shown “Filter Deleted” when applying the custom order or when in the Custom Order dialog area.
+>     * If anyone deletes any squadron personnel filters in PEX from any location, this will affect the Custom Order.
+However, the user will be shown "Filter Deleted" when applying the custom order or when in the Custom Order dialog area.
 3. _Custom Order_ - As its name implies, user can create a custom order to return a Letter of X that will have user defined Titles fol owed by a list of personnel names that meets the personnel filter criteria for that Title.
 You can add as many Custom Orders as you want to return the personnel you want displayed for a Custom Order Letter of X.
      1. Select the custom order radio button.
 Then select the squadron.
 This selections means that you will are creating Custom Order\(s\) for the squadron selected.
      2. Select the Tools icon.